nfroze/Project-16-Portfolio-Pipeline/README.md

-# 💻 Project 16: Portfolio DevOps Website
+# 💻 Project 16: Portfolio Pipeline

 Automated deployment pipeline and infrastructure as code for my portfolio - built the DevOps way.